-The Kerguelen Plateau-Broken Ridge LIP is interpreted to represent voluminous Cretaceous volcanism associated with the arrival of the Kerguelen plume head below young Indian Ocean lithosphere (Fig. F2) (e.g., Morgan, 1971; Duncan and Storey, 1992; Pringle et al., 1994; Storey et al., 1996).
-Subsequently, rapid northward movement of the Indian plate over the plume formed a 5000-km-long, ~82- to 38-Ma, hot spot track, the Ninetveast Ridge (Duncan, 1991).
-At ~40 Ma the westward-propagating Southeast Indian Ridge (SEIR) intersected the plume's position.
+The Kerguelen Plateau-Broken Ridge LIP is interpreted to represent voluminous Cretaceous volcanism associated with the arrival of the Kerguelen plume head below young Indian Ocean lithosphere (Fig. 2) (e.g., Duncan and Storey, 1992; M.F.
+Coffin et al., unpubl. data).
+Subsequently, rapid northward movement of the Indian plate over the plume stem formed a 5000-km-long, ~82 to 38 Ma, hot spot track, the Ninetyeast Ridge (Duncan, 1991).
+At ~40 Ma the newly formed Southeast Indian Ridge (SEIR) intersected the plume's position.
 As the SEIR migrated northeast relative to the plume, hot spot magmatism became confined to the Antarctic plate.
-From ~40 Ma to the present, the Kerguelen Archipelago, Heard and McDonald Islands, and a northwest-southeast-trending chain of submarine volcanoes between these islands were constructed on the northern and central sectors of the Kerguelen Plateau (Figs. F1, F2, F3, F4).
-Thus, an ~115-m.y. record of volcanism is attributed to the Kerguelen plume (e.g., Mahoney et al., 1983; Weis et al., 1992; Pringle et al., 1994; Storey et al., 1996).
+From ~40 Ma to the present, the Kerguelen Archipelago, Heard and McDonald Islands, and a northwest-southeast-trending chain of submarine volcanoes between these islands were constructed on the northern and central sectors of the Kerguelen Plateau (Figs. 1, 2, 3, 4).
+Thus, an ~115-m.y. record of volcanism is attributed to the Kerguelen plume (e.g., Mahoney et al., 1983; Weis et al., 1992; M.F.
+Coffin et al., unpubl. data).

 Despite their huge size and distinctive morphology, oceanic plateaus remain among the least understood features in the ocean basins.
-This drilling leg focused on sampling the Kerguelen Plateau-Broken Ridge LIP to determine (1) the age and composition of the basement volcanic rocks in all major parts of the LIP, (2) the mantle and crustal components that contributed to the magmatism, (3) the mass transfer and chemical fluxes between the volcanic crust and atmosphere-hydrosphere-biosphere system, and (4) the tectonic history of the LIP beginning with the mechanisms of growth and emplacement and continuing with the multiple episodes of postconstructional deformation that created the present complex bathymetry (Figs. F3, F4).
+This drilling leg focused on sampling the Kerguelen Plateau-Broken Ridge LIP to determine (1) the age and composition of the basement volcanic rocks in all major parts of the LIP, (2) the mantle and crustal components that contributed to the magmatism, (3) the mass transfer and chemical fluxes between the volcanic crust and atmosphere-hydrosphere-biosphere system, and (4) the tectonic history of the LIP beginning with the mechanisms of growth and emplacement and continuing with the multiple episodes of postconstructional deformation that created the present complex bathymetry (Figs. 3, 4).